 Just Compensation in Eminent Domain Proceedings: A Closer Look

-The Constitution’s Fifth Amendment is widely known for its criminal law components, such as the right to remain silent.
-However, the Fifth Amendment also contains the takings clause which restricts property seizures to public use takings that involve just compensation to the current owners.
+The Constitution’s Fifth Amendment is widely known for its criminal law components, mostly the right to remain silent.
+The tail end of the Fifth Amendment contains the takings clause.
+It restricts property seizures to public use takings that involve just compensation to the current owners.
 “Public use” is an extremely vague phrase which usually means a public works project, like a bridge or road.
 However, according to a recent Supreme Court decision, this phrase could also mean redevelopment of vacant property.

 “Just compensation” is more well-defined.
 However, there are a number of moving parts.
 Theoretically, just compensation should make the owner whole, considering what was lost.
 So, just compensation usually hinges on the property’s value at the time of the seizure.
 This value is usually different from the figure published on the tax appraiser’s website.

 Other times, the condemnor tries to seize the entire parcel.
-That is especially common in the property renovation seizures, such as the one at issue in the United States Supreme Court case of Kelo v.
+That is especially common in the property renovation seizures which are common under the aforementioned Supreme Court case, 2005’s Kelo v.
 City of New London.
-At the time, the Supreme Court had not considered a major eminent domain case for forty years.
+At the time, the Supremes had not considered a major eminent domain case for forty years.
 A sharply-divided Court ruled that the city could take private property as part of a “comprehensive redevelopment” plan.
 The Court allowed the taking, even though the proposed redevelopment was only in the early planning stages.
 Subsequently, financing for the deal collapsed, and the seized property remained undeveloped.Calculating Property Value

 Just compensation is not the same thing as the published fair market value.
 Just compensation is a totality-of-the-circumstances financial analysis.
 Some factors to consider include the property’s size, its accessibility, unique characteristics of the land, its current use, and its potential use.